olivierpi974/olivierpi974/README.md

 - 👋 Hi, Welcome on my GitHub!
-I'am thrill about data science and data analyse.
+I'am thrilled about data science and data analyse.
-  I am working on hands-on projects to built my kwnoledge on this field.
+  I am working on hands-on projects to build my kwnoledge on this field.

   My main projects are: